An exact multiple-time-step variational formulation for the committor and the transition rate: Results

 \subsubsection{Trp-cage}

-Trp-cage is a designed 20-residue fast-folding protein that has been extensively studied both experimentally and computationally (see Ref.\ \citenum{strahan_long-time-scale_2021} and references therein).
+Trp-cage is a designed 20-residue fast-folding protein that has been extensively studied both experimentally and computationally (see Ref.~\citenum{strahan_long-time-scale_2021} and references therein).
 Its folded structure consists of an $\alpha$-helix (residues 2--9), a $3_{10}$-helix (residues 11--14), and a polyproline II helix (residues 17--19), which form a cage around Trp6.
 We analyze a \qty{208}{\micro\second} trajectory of the K8A mutant (sequence: \seqsplit{DAYAQWLADGGPSSGRPPPS}) at \qty{290}{\kelvin}, saved every \qty{0.2}{\nano\second} \cite{lindorff-larsen_how_2011}.
 To generate training and validation data, the trajectory is split in half and treated as two independent segments.

 We define three CVs: the root-mean-squared deviation (RMSD) of the C$_\alpha$ atoms to the experimental structure (PDB 2JOF \cite{barua_trp-cage_2008}) of the $\alpha$-helix ($\CaRMSD{1}$), the $3_{10}$-helix ($\CaRMSD{2}$), and the $\alpha$- and $3_{10}$-helices ($\CaRMSD{1,2}$).
 Following Ref.~\citenum{strahan_long-time-scale_2021}, we project the results onto $\CaRMSD{1}$ and $\CaRMSD{2}$.
-We define the unfolded state $A$ as configurations with $\CaRMSD{1} \ge \qty{0.35}{\nano\meter}$, $\CaRMSD{2} \ge \qty{0.2}{\nano\meter}$, and $\CaRMSD{1,2} \ge \qty{0.4}{\nano\meter}$ and the folded state $B$ as configurations with $\CaRMSD{1} \le \qty{0.05}{\nano\meter}$, $\CaRMSD{2} \le \qty{0.05}{\nano\meter}$, and $\CaRMSD{1,2} \le \qty{0.15}{\nano\meter}$.
+We define the unfolded state $A$ as configurations with $\CaRMSD{1} \ge \qty{0.35}{\nano\meter}$, $\CaRMSD{2} \ge \qty{0.2}{\nano\meter}$, and $\CaRMSD{1,2} \ge \qty{0.4}{\nano\meter}$, and the folded state $B$ as configurations with $\CaRMSD{1} \le \qty{0.05}{\nano\meter}$, $\CaRMSD{2} \le \qty{0.05}{\nano\meter}$, and $\CaRMSD{1,2} \le \qty{0.15}{\nano\meter}$.
 With these state definitions, the empirical rate is $7.7 \times 10^{-2}$ \unit{\per\micro\second}.
 We show the stationary distribution and empirical committor projected onto the CVs in Fig.~\ref{fig:trpcage}.
 The unfolded state $A$ is in the upper right, and the folded state $B$ is in the lower left.

-We use as inputs to the neural networks three sets of features with increasing expressivity: the three RMSDs used to define the states (``RMSDs''), sines and cosines of the $(\phi,\psi)$ backbone dihedral angles (``Dihedrals''), and all pairwise distances between C$_\alpha$ atoms (``Distances'').
+We use as inputs to the neural networks three sets of features: the three RMSDs used to define the states (``RMSDs''), sines and cosines of the $(\phi,\psi)$ backbone dihedral angles (``Dihedrals''), and all pairwise distances between C$_\alpha$ atoms (``Distances'').